 When some people hear that a marriage has been annulled, some of them simply assume that it is a fancy word for divorce and means exactly the same.
-However, were you to approach a divorce lawyer at www.daviescolawyers.com.au to ask them to help you get your marriage annulled, the process, legalities, and criteria surrounding it would be completely different from those that apply to a divorce.
+However, experienced family law firm Davies Family Lawyers advise that to get your marriage annulled, the process, legalities, and criteria surrounding it would be completely different from those that apply to a divorce.

 For a start whilst the legal framework that applies to both divorce and annulment is laid out within the Family Law Act of 1975, if you were to look them up in the Act, you would find several significant differences.